 Students can earn money while receiving on-the-job training in television broadcasting.
 A fully-equipped broadcast television facility is located in the Egan Library in Juneau.
 UAS broadcasts live courses via satellite and coordinates the University of Alaska Television Network for the UA system.
-In addition, scanners, video-editing equipment, DVD and CD burners are all available for student use.
 Color as well as black and white printing is available to students from a number of locations around campus.